StefanSchubert/sabi/README.md

-# Seawater Aquarium Business Intelligence (sabi)
+# Welcome to Open Science at the SABI-Project - Seawater Aquarium Business Intelligence

-...is a semi-scientific (or public science) project that aims to gain insights from aquarium hobbyist for aquarium hobbyist according seawater ecosystems.
+This is a semi-scientific (or open-science) project that aims to gain insights from aquarium hobbyist for aquarium hobbyist according seawater ecosystems.

 ## Vision I